lilab-bcb/cumulus/docs/scCloud.rst

 	  - Description
 	  - Example
 	  - Default
+	* - channel
+	  - Specify the cell barcode attribute to represent different samples.
+	  - "Donor"
+	  -
+	* - black_list
+	  - Cell barcode attributes in black list will be poped out.
+Format is "attr1,attr2,...,attrn".
+	  - "attr1,attr2,attr3""
+	  -
+	* - min_genes_on_raw
+	  - If input are raw 10x matrix, which include all barcodes, perform a pre-filtration step to keep the data size small.
+In the pre-filtration step, only keep cells with at least <min_genes_on_raw> of genes
+	  - 100
+	  - 100
 	* - cite_seq
 	  - | Data are CITE-Seq data. scCloud will perform analyses on RNA count matrix first.
 	    | Then it will attach the ADT matrix to the RNA matrix with all antibody names changing to 'AD-' + antibody_name.